ycheng11065/Fortune-Chaser/README.md

-# My Game
+# Horror game

-## About my game
+## Introduction

-My project will be a simple **tank** or *spaceship* type game.
-The main idea is simply you controlling one entity which has to fend off against enemies until you get overwhelmed and get a score or time survived at the end.
-The game will contain a simple GUI allowing the player to start and close the game.
-There will be the main entity which the player will be able to control as well as cpu controlled entity that the player will need to play against.
-I might also decide to add environment obstacles.
-The game itself will take place in the same window the menu will be in.
-People that are interested in my game will play it.
-I am interested in this project because I've always wanted to make game, so I saw this as a good opportunity to do so.

-What it will contain
-- Gui (menu and game will take place in same window)
-- Main entity
-- Opposing entities
-- Environment obstacle maybe
+My project will be a simple text horror game (**Name to be decided**).
+The main idea is a game that progresses by letting the player make decisions, almost like a multiple choice test where each decisions will affect how the story will end.
+The variety in options will allow the player to have a unique experience after each run.

+## Target Audience

+This game is targeted towards players that enjoy a relaxing yet thrilling experience.

+## Why I wanted to make this

+I have always loved simple horror games containing short but interesting stories.
+The thought of making a game that contained different endings also really appealed to me.
+As such, I saw a text game as the perfect fit for these traits.
+The limitless possibilities inside of a text game is also a good opportunity to utilize my creativity.

 #User Story
 - As an user I want to be able to start the game
-- As an user I want to be able to control my character
-- As an user I want to be able to defend myself from enemies
-- As an user I want to be able to move around
-- As an user I want to be able to see my health
-- As an user I want to be able to see my end score
-- As an user I want to be able to know if I beat the highscore
+- As an user I want to be able to choose a decision
 - As an user I want to be able to close the game